wszramkowska/FMP/README.md

 I will also be using Behaviour Trees to manage the behaviour of my enemy AI.
 Although I have made games in Unreal Engine before, I actually have not used Behaviour Trees before so I will be frequently referring to documentation.

 I started with learning the basics by reading the Quick Start Guide.
-(Behavior Tree in Unreal Engine - Quick Start Guide | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) which explains how to create an enemy AI in Unreal Engine that patrols the level, detects the player using AI Perception, and switches to chasing them when they are seen.
-It covers setting up an AI Controller, Blackboard, and Behavior Tree with tasks for patrolling and chasing, using decorators to control state changes based on line of sight.
+(Behaviour Tree in Unreal Engine - Quick Start Guide | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) which explains how to create an enemy AI in Unreal Engine that patrols the level, detects the player using AI Perception, and switches to chasing them when they are seen.
+It covers setting up an AI Controller, Blackboard, and Behaviour Tree with tasks for patrolling and chasing, using decorators to control state changes based on line of sight.
 When the AI loses sight of the player for a set time, it stops chasing and returns to patrolling, demonstrating a complete, reactive AI loop built with Blueprints.

 Overall I think documentation is incredibly useful and as it is written on the official site, the information is incredibly accurate and is updated frequently.

 <br>

-#### A survey of Behavior Trees in robotics and AI
+#### A survey of Behaviour Trees in robotics and AI

-I looked at academic papers, specifically about Behaviour trees to understand the underlying structure, strengths and limitations of Behaviour Trees. *A Survey of Behavior Trees in Robotics and AI* provided me with a strong academic foundation on understanding Behaviour Trees beyond engine-specific tutorials.
-The paper covers behavior tree theory, comparisons with other AI approaches such as finite state machines, and practical applications, making it particularly valuable for implementing complex AI behaviour correctly (Iovino et al., 2022).
+I looked at academic papers, specifically about Behaviour trees to understand the underlying structure, strengths and limitations of Behaviour Trees. *A Survey of Behaviour Trees in Robotics and AI* provided me with a strong academic foundation on understanding Behaviour Trees beyond engine-specific tutorials.
+The paper covers behaviour tree theory, comparisons with other AI approaches such as finite state machines, and practical applications, making it particularly valuable for implementing complex AI behaviour correctly (Iovino et al., 2022).

 The source is reliable because it is written by established researchers and based on peer-reviewed academic work, providing a strong theoretical foundation for behaviour trees that are still widely used in Unreal Engine.
 However, it may be slightly outdated, as it does not cover recent engine-specific features or workflows, reflecting how quickly game technology evolves.